Police: At least 2 shooters kill 6, wound 12 in Sacramento - NewsBreak

 Police: At least 2 shooters kill 6, wound 12 in Sacramento

-SACRAMENTO, Calif (AP) — Six people were killed and 12 injured before dawn Sunday in Sacramento when multiple shooters fired amid crowds as bars and nightclubs emptied for the night in the second mass shooting in five weeks in California’s capital city, the police chief said.
+SACRAMENTO, Calif (AP) — At least two shooters opened fire before dawn Sunday in Sacramento in the city's second mass shooting in five weeks , killing six people and wounding 12 others as bars closed for the night and crowds emptied onto downtown streets, police said.

-Three of those killed were women and three were men, Police Chief Kathy Lester told reporters.
+Three men and three women were killed in the violence.
+Their bodies remained on the pavement hours after the gunfire erupted, creating a massive crime scene that stretched across multiple city blocks.
+The shooters were still at large more than 14 hours later and at least four of their victims battled life-threatening bullet wounds in nearby hospitals.

+As investigators poured through hundreds of pieces of evidence — much of it documented on the streets with blue and yellow markers — officials begged people to come forward with tips and videos that would help them to solve the crime.

+Authorities found a stolen handgun at the scene and a police camera captured part of the melee, while video footage posted to social media showed what appeared to be an altercation before the gunfire broke out in the city of about 525,000, located 75 miles (120 kilometers) from San Francisco.

+Detectives were trying to determine the sequence of events before the shooting.
 Sgt.
-Zach Eaton, a police department spokesman, said investigators believe there were at least two shooters.Body of missing Florida mom Cassie Carli found in shallow grave, deputies say

-The suspects were still at large Sunday afternoon and authorities said they had recovered at least one firearm and were reviewing video footage posted to social media that showed what appeared to be an altercation before the gunfire erupted.
-Police did not know if the fight was related to the shooting, Eaton said.

-A police camera captured part of the shooting, Lester said, and investigators have located hundreds of pieces of evidence.
-A stolen handgun was found at the scene that Lester describe as “really complex and complicated.”

-The crime scene stretched across multiple city blocks, with dozens of blue and yellow evidence markers dotting the pavement.
-Several of those who were wounded battled life-threatening gunshot injuries in hospitals.
+Zach Eaton, a police spokesperson, said they “don’t know if that fight actually lead to the shooting.”

 Kelsey Schar was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
-She walked to the window and “saw a guy running and just shooting,” Schar told The Associated Press in an interview.
+She walked to the window and “saw a guy running and just shooting,” Schar told The Associated Press.

 Her friend, Madalyn Woodard, said she saw a crowd in the street scatter amid the gunfire and a girl who appeared to have been shot in the arm laying on the ground.
 Security guards from a nearby nightclub rushed to help the girl with what looked like napkins to try to stanch the bleeding.

-The district is anchored by the Golden One Center that attracts big-name concerts and is home to the NBA’s Sacramento Kings.
-City officials have invested heavily in the area to promote development in the area.
+The district is anchored by the Golden One Center that attracts big-name concerts and is home to the NBA’s Sacramento Kings, who are hosting a game Sunday night against the Golden State Warriors.
+City officials have invested heavily in the area to promote development in the area and police said there would be extra patrols downtown ahead of the basketball game.

 “This morning our city has a broken heart,” Sacramento Mayor Darrell Steinberg said.
 "We don’t know all the facts but we know there were mass casualties in a very short amount of time.”

-Officers were patrolling the area near the shooting site two blocks from the Capitol at about 2 a.m. when they heard gunfire and rushed to the scene, Lester told reporters.
+Officers were patrolling the area near the shooting site two blocks from the State Capitol at about 2 a.m. when they heard gunfire and rushed to the scene, Lester told reporters.
 They found a large crowd gathered and six people dead in the street.

-Twelve other people were also shot and wounded in the melee and at least four of them suffered critical injuries, said officials.
-Police urged witnesses or anyone with recordings of the shooting to contact police.
+Twelve others were also shot and wounded in the melee.

-“We’re asking for the public’s help in helping us to identify the suspects in this,” Lester said.

 Pop duo Aly & AJ performed Saturday at Sacramento’s Crest Theatre and their tour bus was caught in the gunfire, the musicians said on Twitter.
 No one in their touring group was hurt, the tweet said.